causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(element: T): Unit
 ```

-Functionality: Adds an element to the top of the stack.
+Function: Adds an element to the top of the stack.

 Parameters: